terrencepreilly/darglint/README.md

 ## Scope

-Darglint's primary focus is to identify incorrect and missing documentationd of a function's signature.
+Darglint's primary focus is to identify incorrect and missing documentations of a function's signature.
 Checking style is a stretch goal, and is supported on a best-effort basis.
 Darglint does not check stylistic preferences expressed by tools in the Python Code Quality Authority (through tools such as `pydocstyle`).